Launch Recite Me assistive technology

 Government Grants

 Most of the funding for highway maintenance comes from annual grants awarded from Central Government through the Department for Transport.
-We also bid for additional funds for specific projects such as the Fixing the Link project in Bletchley and the A421 Improvement and Pinch Point projects.
+We also bid for additional funds for specific projects.

 Council Budget

-The draft Council budget 2021-22 for Highways and Transport funding can be viewed in Annexe L
+The Council budget 2025/2026 for Highways and Transport funding can be viewed here

 Parking revenue is also ringfenced to fund specific works including highways maintenance.
 This is a legal obligation set out in Section 55(d) of the Road Traffic Regulation Act 1984.
 The only areas parking revenue can fund are: off street parking provision, public transport, highways and road improvements and environment improvements.